Madison Rayne: All Elite Wrestling / Return to ROH (2022–present)

-Return to ROH (2023–present)

 Rayne appeared on January 18 at The Jay Briscoe Celebration of Life, where she was defeated by ROH Women's World Champion Athena, if Rayne won, she would have received a title match.
 Rayne made her Ring of Honor (ROH) return on the March 2, 2023, episode of ROH on Honor Club, where she alongside Skye Blue defeated The Renegades (Charlette Renegade and Robyn Renegade).
 During a dark match with Robyn Renegade on the April 13 episode of Honor Club, Rayne suffered a foot injury.
 Rayne returned on the December 12, 2024 episode of Honor Club.

+Rayne had her final match on January 1, 2026 on ROH where Rayne and Deonna Purrazzo lost to Billie Starkz and Diamanté.
+Following the match, Rayne announced her retirement from in-ring competition.

 Personal life

 Simmons married Jesse Cabot on February 8, 2011.
 Their daughter was born on August 29, 2013.
 Simmons and Cabot divorced in 2015.
 Later that year, in August, Simmons married Impact Wrestling commentator Josh Lomberger (better known as Josh Mathews).